savvy-coders/sc-curriculum/Section03-JavaScript/3-Homework.md

    - i.e. "Our toppings are a, b, and c." instead of "Our toppings are a, b, c"
 10. In `getPizzaOrder`, if an order is placed with no toppings, print a slightly different message, like "One large thick crust cheese pizza coming up!"
 (Instead of "One large thick crust pizza with coming up!").
 Alter `servePizza` in a similar way to fix its grammar when serving a "plain" cheese pizza.
 11. In `getPizzaOrder`, check the toppings the customer ordered against your list of available toppings.
 If they order a topping you don't offer, print a message that informs them you don't offer that topping and to order again.

+An example output for this assignment is:

+Welcome to The Pizza House, our toppings are: pepperoni, sausage, onions, peppers, One large thin crust pizza with sausage, onions, peppers, .
+Coming up!
+...your pizza is cooking...
+Order up!
+Here's your large thin crust pizza with sausage, onions, peppers, .
+Enjoy!
+Welcome to The Pizza House, our toppings are: pepperoni, sausage, onions, peppers, One small thin crust pizza with mushrooms, banana peppers, .
+Coming up!
+...your pizza is cooking...
+Order up!
+Here's your small thin crust pizza with mushrooms, banana peppers, .
+Enjoy!
+{
+  size: 'small',
+  crust: 'thin',
+  toppings: [ 'mushrooms', 'banana peppers' ]
+}